 Crossing to the Western Foreshores

 After Gelignite Crossing, the tracks seem much more frequently used and in better condition.
 After a steep climb, there are some sweeping descents as the ride heads down towards London Bridge and Drawdown Crossing.
 We chose to follow the council recommended route to the crossing rather than heading to London Bridge, and this is where you have no choice but to get wet feet.
-My strong recommendation is to wade – the river bottom is rough and rocky, making for a perilous mounted crossing.
+It is essential to wade – the river bottom is rough and rocky, making for a perilous mounted crossing.
 The alternative is to add some kilometres to your ride by heading around London Bridge.
 But what is the fun in that?
 No, actually, that might make more sense depending on your mood, and is in fact mandatory when Googong is full as the water level is chest high (yep, I’ve tried it on another visit).

-The Western Foreshores road is a sweeping and smooth route that provides great views of the dam, interspersed with a number of nice descents and not-too-tough climbs.
+The Western Foreshores road is a sweeping and smoother route that provides great views of the dam, interspersed with a number of nice descents and not-too-tough climbs.
 Having seen no one on the eastern side of the dam, this part of the ride seems quite popular with walkers and riders alike.
 It is a ride that can be recommended in its own right.
 It’s just not quite as epic as the full loop.

 Details of this ride

 - This ride is tough, and needs a MTB.
 There are some very steep climbs and descents with loose rocks and tight turns.
 If you are thinking of just riding on the Western Foreshores ride, a gravel bike would be a good choice – the track is well maintained and relatively smooth.